isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   normalize (pred (pred x)) = pred (normalize x)
 ```

-which attempts to recursively "cancel out" subsequent applications of `pred` and
+which attempts to recursively "cancel out" subsequent applications of `ctor:pred` and
-`suc`.
+`ctor:suc`.
 However, it's unclear prima facie whether this function correctly
 normalizes all integers (it doesn't,) and, even if it did, the resulting
 ergonomics would be too atrocious to use in the real world.
 The important
 takeaway from this wrong turn is to strive for unique representations of data